RUPAK7406/fcc-profile-api/README.md

 # FCC Spider
-Built on [Scrapy](https://scrapy.org/) & [Python](https://www.python.org/), this tool converts your Free Code Camp challenge profile, or general map structure into JSON data.
+Built on [Scrapy](https://scrapy.org/) & [Python](https://www.python.org/), this tool converts your Free Code Camp challenge profile into JSON data

 ## Install
 * These bash scripts are mostly designed to run in a Linux environment, specifically Python 3 container in Docker 1.10+ running on Ubuntu 16.04.1.
 Scrapy is yet to support Python 3 in Windows as of today.